QuinnContaldi/ChapterOne/README.md

 ## Explanation Of The Implementation

-1. **Flexibility Through Composition**
+1. **The Strategy**
-   Each gun delegates its reloading behavior to a strategy object (`IReload`).
+   - Each gun delegates its reloading behavior to a strategy object (`IReload`).
 This makes it easy to reuse the same reload logic across multiple gun types.

 2. **Runtime Behavior Changes**
-   The reloading behavior (`reload`) can be swapped at runtime, allowing guns to dynamically change their ammunition without modifying the class itself.
+   - The reloading behavior (`reload`) can be swapped at runtime, allowing guns to dynamically change their ammunition without modifying the class itself.

 3. **Separation of Concerns**
-   The `Gun` class focuses solely on managing gun-related behavior (e.g., firing, naming).
+   - The `Gun` class focuses solely on managing gun-related behavior (e.g., firing, naming).
 Reload behavior is managed independently by `IReload` implementations.

 4. **Code Reusability**
-   Multiple guns can share the same reload logic, reducing code duplication (e.g., both a sniper and a rifle could use `KeneticReload`).
+   - Multiple guns can share the same reload logic, reducing code duplication (e.g., both a sniper and a rifle could use `KeneticReload`).

+5. **For More Information**
+    - Please read the first chapter of the Head First Design Patterns!
+If you are a student you can access this books for free at [O'RIELLY press](https://www.oreilly.com/member/login/?next=%2Fapi%2Fv1%2Fauth%2Fopenid%2Fauthorize%2F%3Fclient_id%3D814340%26redirect_uri%3Dhttps%3A%2F%2Fmembers.oreilly.com%2Fcallback%2F%26response_type%3Dcode%26scope%3Dopenid&locale=en)
 ---

 ## Usage Example